Chapter 8 Advising Travelers with Specific Needs

 Food and Water Precautions and Travelers’ Diarrhea

 Pilots and air crew members should follow the same safe food and water precautions and prevention and management of travelers’ diarrhea as other travelers (see Chapter 2, Travelers’ Diarrhea).
-They should also be well versed in the recognition and self-treatment of travelers’ diarrhea to shorten the duration of illness that would affect their job performance.
+They should also be well versed in the recognition and self-treatment of travelers’ diarrhea to shorten the duration of illness that could affect their job performance.

 Bloodborne and Sexually Transmitted Infections

 Although these risks and preventions are addressed in more detail in other sections, it is worth reiterating that frequent travelers have an increased likelihood of engaging in casual and unprotected sex.
 It is common to think that people from Western countries would have the same risk of HIV and other sexually transmitted infections; however, travelers have far higher rates of such infections.
 The risk of acquisition may be higher not only for diseases such as gonorrhea and chlamydia, but also for chronic illnesses such as hepatitis B and C. Dental procedures and activities such as acupuncture, tattooing, and piercing also are ill-advised during travel to developing countries.